pcal43/pico8/pico8-home/README.md

 - ~~...but: this needs to be determined statically, and the display during edit should indicate where the things is going to go.  can draw part of conveyor belt and maybe close of the 'doors' on the other sides.  so even if they hit a weird case, theyll get a heads up rather than waiting for it to crash during playback~~
 - ~~goal tile~~
 - ~~levels storage model~~
+- ~~sensor.  not a belt - should be a box with same exit rules as others.  pulses when item enters.~~
+- convert Map methods to be Position-based
+- ~~create class for 'actors', probably rename to just item (vs itemType)~~

 ## links